meixide/stagentra/README.md

 ## Boxplots
 - Can look similar if one is taken from an unimodal distribution and the other from bimodal
 - Can look different when sample size is small even when underlying dist is the same
-- Thoy do not show density
+- They do not show density

 ## Rstudio
 - New project > version control > git